vanHeemstraSystems/grocy-home-assistant/README.md

-# grocy-home-assistant
+grocy-home-assistant
-Grocy with Home Assistant
+# Grocy with Home Assistant

+Based on "Grocy" at https://github.com/hassio-addons/addon-grocy

+"A groceries & household management solution for your home."